DillonMurphy04/FinalTechnicalReport/README.md

  #### 2. Documents

  The documents folder contains all written documents related to the study.
-This includes a document describing in detail all edits made from the initial to the final technical report as well as a document highlighting the changes. (red highlights made to the original document show deletions while green highlights show additions made to the final report) Additionally within the documents folder is a references sub-folder containing all references mentioned in the technical report.
+This includes a document describing in detail all edits made from the initial to the final technical report as well as a document highlighting the changes (red highlights made to the original document show deletions while green highlights show additions made to the final report).
+Within this folder the project proposal can be found, with in depth steps on reproducing the study (this can also be found in Appendix A in the report).
+Additionally within the documents folder is a references sub-folder containing all references mentioned in the technical report.

  #### 3. Results